encse/secchallenge2022/misc/reflgger/solution/README.md

     ...
 ```

 I came up with this just playing jigsaw puzzle with the lines above.
 The indentation helps a lot.
 What it seems to be doing is taking files randomly, reading the contents until it finds a long enough one.
 Then takes whatever is in the FLAG variable and xors the file's content with it.
-Runs base64 on the result
-and probably overwrites the orginial file with it....
+Runs base64 on the result and probably overwrites the orginial file with it...

 Here is the plan: make pairs of the garbage lines base64 decode one of them
 and xor it with the other one.
 If the result contains `cd22` we are done.

 At least that's what I was thinking, but nothing came out of it...
-I thought I was missing some lines because I didn't extract everything from the repository, but the answer was more surprising.
+I thought I was missing some lines because didn't extract everything from the repository, but the answer was more surprising.

 ```python
 >>> [ord(i) ^ ord(y) for i,y in zip('apple','pear')]
 [17, 21, 17, 30]
 ```

 The xor operation returns an array of numbers, and this is taken verbatim and given to the base64 encoder.
-It literally encodes the string `[17, 21, 17, 30]`.
+It literally encodes the string `"[17, 21, 17, 30]"`.
 So we are not looking for `cd22` but something like `[99, 100, 50, 50....`

 I modified my solver script to try to JSON parse the result of the xor operation, and decoded it as ASCII chars resulting in the flag `cd22{REDACTED}`.